Invasive lobular carcinoma breast cancer

-- thickening on part of the breast
+- thickening or other palpable mass in parts of the breast

-- newly inverted nipple
+- a newly inverted nipple

 - swelling in part of the breast

-- lump under the armpit
+- a lump under the armpit

 - redness or scaliness in the breast skin